GpuZelenograd/memtest_vulkan/Readme.md

 # Usage examples

-Windows can be run by double-click or from cmdline
+Windows version can be run by double-click or from cmdline

 ```
 C:\Users\galkinvv\Desktop\x86_64-pc-windows-gnu>memtest_vulkan.exe